 No procedures, deadlines, or other requrements have been changed for E-Filing.
-E-Filing results in somewhat faster processing of documents and data.
+E-Filing results in somewhat faster processing ofdocuments and data.

-Can I view electronic filings on the Internet?
+6. Can I view electronic filings on the Internet?

 Some records are available on-line through the Clerk's "ECR ONLINE" application.
-Pursuant to Local Gereral Rule (LGR) 31, online access to the ECR system via the Internet is restricted to non-sealed documents and cases filed after November 1, 2004, and forward and is limited to the following case types: Criminal cases, with a number 1 as the third digit of the case number; Civil cases, with a number 2 as the third digit of the case number, with the exceptions of petitions for domestic violence protection orders and petitions for antiharassment protection orders; Probate cæes, with a number 4 as the third digit of the case number, except for guardianship cases.
+Pursuant to Local Gereral Rule (LGR) 31, online access to the ECR system via the Internet is restricted to non-sealed documents and cases filed after November 1, 2004, and forward and is limited to the following case types: Criminal cases, with a number 1 as the third digit of the case number; Civil cases, with a number 2 as the third digit of the case number, Civil cases, with a number 2 as the third digit of the case number, with the exceptions of petitions for domestic violence protection orders and petitions for anti-harassment protection orders; Probate cases, with a number 4 as the third digit of the case number, except for guardianship cases.
 There is a charge of 10¢ per page to view documents online.

-Is E-Filing required?
+7. Is E-Filing required?